awsdocs/aws-net-developer-guide/README.md

-## User Guide of the AWS Tools for Microsoft Visual Studio Team Services
+## User Guide of the AWS SDK for .NET

 The open source version of the developer guide for the AWS SDK for .NET.
+Start with the [Index](doc_source/index.md).

 This repository contains source content for the official [AWS SDK for .NET Developer Guide](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html).